-- Midazolam (Versed) 2.5 mg IV or 5 mg IM - $\circ$ May be repeated every 5 minutes, as needed, if SBP > 100 or MAP> 65. - Fentanyl 50-100 mcg slow IV, IM or IN - Fentanyl may be repeated every 5 min with total not to exceed 200mcg
+- Midazolam (Versed) 2.5 mg IV or 5 mg IM - $\circ~$ May be repeated every 5 minutes, as needed, if SBP >100~mmHg or MAP >65~mmHg. - Fentanyl 1-1.5 mcg/kg IN, IV, or IM - Fentanyl may be repeated after 5 minutes; maximum total dose of 200 mcg

 - Morphine IV or IM

 - Midazolam (Versed) IV, IM, or IN

 - Ketamine 0.5-2 mg/kg IV or 3-5 mg/kg IM

+- Use caution when ordering > 250 mg IM of ketamine after midazolam (Versed) because apnea may occur

-- Etomidate (Amidate) 0.1 mg/kg IV
+- Etomidate (Amidate) 0.1 mg/kg IV (if regionally approved)

 - Should not be administered more than once

-- Note: 0.3 mg/kg IV is the dose typically reserved for induction
+- o Note: 0.3 mg/kg IV is the dose typically reserved for induction

-- This protocol may only be used for intubation upon medical control order - For patients with the following anxiety-producing or painful procedures including: - $\circ$ Cardioversion - Transcutaneous pacing - For post-intubation sedation, see the "General: Post Intubation Management" protocol - If additional sedation is required after giving a dose of etomidate (Amidate), midazolam (Versed) may be used on standing order - Utilize waveform capnography with proper sampling equipment for conscious patients (i.e. nasal prong EtCO2 monitoring device)
+- Ketamine may be administered by paramedics only - This protocol may only be used for intubation upon medical control order - Etomidate is not a required formulary medication and may not be available in all regions - For ease of administration, if clinically appropriate: consider approximating the dose of fentanyl to the nearest 50 mcg - For patients with the following anxiety-producing or painful procedures including: - o Cardioversion - o Transcutaneous pacing - For post-intubation sedation, see the "General: Post Intubation Management" protocol - If additional sedation is required after giving a dose of etomidate (Amidate), midazolam (Versed) may be used on standing order - Utilize waveform capnography with proper sampling equipment for conscious patients (i.e. nasal prong EtCO2 monitoring device)